Monday, July 8, 2013 at 6:38 AM

 Even though Bartoli made it through to the finals without losing a single set, sports analysts are all writing off her ultimate triumph as an upset.
 The only reason for this, though, is that they all crowned Lisicki, quite prematurely, as the new Steffi Graf after her stunning victory over Serena in the fourth round.

-Apropos of which, it’s too bad most of the reporting on Marion’s win is about an English commentator speculating that her father must have told her that, because she is relatively short and fat (think the ugly duckling), she’d have to work twice as hard as someone like Maria – who is tall and thin (think the beautiful swan).
-Never mind that Marion’s brain - with its genius IQ of 175 that makes Einstein look like a dummy – will serve her well long after Tennis; whereas Sabine’s beauty will probably fade long before she retires.
+Apropos of which, it’s too bad most of the reporting on Bartoli’s win is about an English commentator speculating that her father must have told her that, because she is relatively short and fat (think the ugly duckling), she’d have to work twice as hard as someone like Maria – who is tall and thin (think the beautiful swan).
+Never mind that Bartoli’s brain - with its genius IQ of 175 that makes Einstein look like a dummy – will serve her well long after Tennis; whereas Lisicki’s beauty will probably fade long before she retires.

 Roger and Serena…